• Skip to primary navigation

 Notes

-Konnyaku jelly or Japanese jelly is of a slightly chewier texture as compared to normal agar agar jelly.
-Because of this, is it can be harder to chew.
-Hence, when serving the children and old (who are unable to chew the jelly well), it is advisable to cut the jelly into small pieces to avoid the risk of them swallowing it in large pieces.
+IMPORTANT: Konnyaku jelly or Japanese jelly is of a slightly chewier texture as compared to normal agar agar jelly.
+Because of this, is it harder to break and chew.
+Hence, when serving children and old people (who are unable to chew the jelly well), it is advisable to cut the jelly into small pieces to avoid the risk of choking.

 Nutrition